The difference between a good business decision and a costly one often comes down to one thing.

 Great research partners act like an extension of your team, they’re responsive when you need answers, proactive when they spot issues, and adaptable when priorities shift.
 They don’t just manage projects; they manage expectations and communication with care.

 Low turnover makes that consistency possible.
-With an average employee tenure of nearly 10 years, and almost half of the team here for a decade or longer, KS&R brings rare consistency and institutional knowledge to every client engagement.
+With an average employee tenure of nearly 10 years, and almost half of the team having been here for a decade or longer, KS&R brings rare consistency and institutional knowledge to every client engagement.
 That kind of tenure means clients don’t have to reintroduce themselves every quarter.
 They work with familiar faces who already understand their business and can build on years of shared context.

 Face-to-face collaboration also matters.
 While many firms have gone fully virtual, the best still believe in the power of meeting clients face-to-face.
 That kind of genuine in-person time helps kick off major projects, align strategy, and strengthen relationships that lead to better outcomes.